adityapuri/exa-csharp/README.md

 For simplicity:
 1. Speed can be considered as constant of all client
 2. It can be considered that all client are travelling in same direction
+3. "N" that is number of Client can be considered as 4
+4. Initialize your client based on the scenario explained above.
+All client should talk to Server

-All participant should write Clients and Server and showcase this scenario.
-A simple Console Application as Server and Client can created.
+All participant should write clients and server and showcase this scenario.
+A simple Console Application as Server and Client can be created.

 You can use third party libraries too for your solution.